digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_2.md

 - Remind students that this is something they should have seen in the CoLRev tutorial.

 ![Solution](../assets/python_solution_8.png)

+## Merging Excercise (moved to later time point)

+**Until the 10th of november**

+- explain to the students what the merging excercise is about
+- tell them about the survey and that it is important to fill it out for the best practice session
+- maybe create even a slide for the to look it up again

 ## Wrap-up <a id="wrap-up"></a>